ALICE IN SWAMPLAND

 “Meow, meow, meow!”

-Alice leaned away from the bushes, and all of the moved branches returned to their original positions.
+Alice leaned away from the bushes, and all the moved branches returned to their original positions.
 “What is it, Dinah?
 Can’t you see I am—”

-Alice looked at her cat.
+Alice looked at her kitten.
 Dinah pawed at a mushroom, but it was no ordinary mushroom.
 This one had a tag tied around it.
 She picked it up and stared at the writing.
 “Eat Me.”
 Alice felt her eyebrows rise as she looked back at Dinah.
 “This is most peculiar.
 Perhaps Rudy left it behind.
 Perhaps he wants us to follow him.”
 She held it out to Dinah.
 “Should I?”

 “I think you said ‘yes.’”
 Alice snatched up Dinah with one hand.
 “I wonder what it will do.
 Many are poisonous, but I do not think Rudy would have left it for me to eat if it was.
 That would be a horrible thing to do to another person.”
 She stared at it and looked back at Dinah.
 “Oh, well.
 This is probably still a dream, at any rate.”
 She bit into it and scrunched up her face, narrowing her eyes.
 “It has a rather dreary taste.”
 She pinched off a piece and placed it in Dinah’s mouth.
 “You had better have some.
 Whatever it does to me, it should do to you as well.”